 - Recap: A free app that lets teachers prompt the students to explain their thinking on a question or topic using video.

 - Seesaw: Students show their work with photos, videos, drawings, text, PDFs, and links.
-Great resource for portfolios!
+A great resource for portfolios!

 - Socrative.com: Quickly assess students with prepared activities or on-the-fly questions to get immediate insight into student understanding.
 Then use auto-populated results to determine the best instructional approach to most effectively drive learning.